-We seek to answer this question with a convenience sample of educational institutions that differ from prior intervention sites on their level of institutional financial resources.
-We refer to these institutions as lower-resourced.
-Importantly, these are the types of institutions most first-generation college students attend (Fry & Cilluffo, 2019).
-We define lower-resourced institutions as those that have fewer resources to invest in supporting students than the institutions where previous difference-education interventions were delivered (i.e., based on institutions' endowments and the cost of attendance both before and after financial aid; see supplemental materials Table B1).
+We seek to answer this question with a convenience sample of educational institutions that differ from prior intervention sites in their level of institutional financial resources.
+We refer to these institutions as lower-resourced.2 Importantly, these are the types of institutions most first-generation college students attend (Fry & Cilluffo, 2019).
+We define lower-resourced institutions as those that have fewer resources to invest in supporting students than the institutions where previous difference-education interventions were delivered (i.e., based on institutions' endowments and the cost of attendance both before and after financial aid; see Table S4 in the online supplemental materials).

 More specifically, we ask two key questions.
-First, is difference-education effective in improving first-generation students' academic performance in these lower-resourced institutions,
+First, is differenceeducation effective in improving first-generation students' academic performance in these lower-resourced institutions, and if so, does it do so by increasing their empowerment?
+Second, does differenceeducation improve comfort with social group difference in these